 Essilor uses its materiality assessment to anticipate the requirements, risks and opportunities connected with sustainable development.
 The Group has defined 20 priority areas which form the basis of the Group’s sustainable development strategy and are regularly updated in line with trends in stakeholder expectations and the criticality of the challenges.

-In 2016, Essilor was ranked by American magazine Forbes for the sixth consecutive year among the world’s most innovative companies.
+In 2017, Essilor was ranked by American magazine Forbes for the seventh consecutive year among the world’s most innovative companies.
 In 2017, we were recognized for our leadership in water management by CDP and gained awards for our commitment to the UN Sustainable Development Goals, socially responsible procurement and transparency in communications.